 The Job Queue Info's general configuration settings are defined in the Manager.exe.config configuration file.
 The configuration file is kept in the program directory.
-For more information, see One Identity Manager configuration files on page 58.
+For more information, see Application-specific configuration files on page 58.

 To change the program settings